YiJingLin/iotfinal/README.md

 - _SnV_ represent **the distance from the space to nearest parking vehicle**.
 Choose the one which have same nearest edge with the space if there have nearest parking vehicles on both side.
 Also, choose left one if parking lot have odd number parking space and the space is in the middle.
 - _VnE_ represent **the distance from nearest vehicle to its nearest edge**. the nearest vehicle is one we chose in _SnV_.

 After we get every score from vacant spaces, we choose the space with lowest score (as the highest priority) and set it price as $10, and other space will be set as $20.
-While there are multi spaces with same lowest score.
-We choose the one with shortest distance to nearest edge (there's also exist two space with $10 at the same time).
+While there are multi spaces with same lowest score, we choose the one with shortest distance to nearest edge (there's also exist two space with $10 at the same time).